■ I benchmarked ABCI_MP on the following three PCs with different numbers of

 1. Performance of ABCI_MP scales almost linearly with the number of CPU cores.

 2. ABCI_MP 64-bit version runs 10% faster than the 32-bit version on 64-bit Windows Vista.

 Running ABCI_MP 64-bit version on Windows Vista 64-bit and Corei7 looks very promising.

-ANL and Dr. Jonathan Smith of
+Dr. Jonathan Smith of

 visit the installation guide page:

 ■ Now, the Windows XP 64 bit version of ABCI_MP is also available.
 It is here: